TathanDev/SkyAesthetics/README.md

 **I want to indicate that my mod/resourcepack is use Sky Aesthetics.
 How ?**

 You can use badges with the [Devin Badges Styles](https://intergrav.github.io/devins-badges-docs/) and you can find them here : [Badges](https://github.com/TathanDev/SkyAesthetics/tree/main/assets/badges)

+## Credit

+Thanks to [Space Sphere Maps](https://www.spacespheremaps.com/) for the venus texture.
+The texture is under the CC BY 4.0 license.